jnozzi/cocoadev.com/SiteContent/General/TrapperKeeper.markdown

 One more suggestion - you should put some sort of identifying information on your site.
 Not many people are willing to pay for anything when they can't at least find contact information on the web site.

 ----
-Thanks, I am going to move my questions over to [[SharewareTips]] and create [[AppSubmissionGuidelines]] for the (consensus?) opinion that one shouldn't make a page for commercial apps.
+Thanks, I am going to move my questions over to General/SharewareTips and create General/AppSubmissionGuidelines for the (consensus?) opinion that one shouldn't make a page for commercial apps.
 I didn't realize I was going against the grain by putting this up.

 Thanks for the suggestion about the contact info - that didn't even occur to me in my effort to keep the page clean and minimal.
 I'll add that tonight!